microsoftgraph/msgraph-bicep-types/docs/getting-started.md

 ## Pre-requisites

-To use the private preview you'll need to install [Bicep tools](https://learn.microsoft.com/azure/azure-resource-manager/bicep/install).
+To use the public preview you'll need to install [Bicep tools](https://learn.microsoft.com/azure/azure-resource-manager/bicep/install).

-If you already have the Bicep extension for VS Code (or Visual Studio) make sure that you have the latest version ([v0.25.53](https://github.com/Azure/bicep/releases/tag/v0.25.53) or later).
+If you already have the Bicep extension for VS Code (or Visual Studio) make sure that you have the latest version ([v0.27.1](https://github.com/Azure/bicep/releases/tag/v0.27.1) or later).
 We recommend you get the latest version to ensure you have the latest features, bug fixes and Microsoft Graph resource type definitions.

 If you are new to [Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview?tabs=bicep), we strongly recommend that you start by getting familiar with Bicep by trying out the [Bicep quickstarts](https://learn.microsoft.com//azure/azure-resource-manager/bicep/quickstart-create-bicep-use-visual-studio-code?tabs=CLI) and [Bicep tutorials](https://learn.microsoft.com/azure/azure-resource-manager/bicep/learn-bicep).